JamesDunne/rest0-api/README.md

 is ready to process HTTP requests.
 The service also sets up a background task to frequently fetch the service descriptor file so it can run unattended and keep itself up-to-date.

-Before we get too far into the declarative nature, let's take a look at a very simple example data request.
+Let's take a look at a very simple example data request:

 **Request:**
 `GET /data/sis;core/GetStudent?id=1`